 These oven-baked wings using baking powder taste as good, or maybe just a bit better than from your favorite fast-food venues.
 I first tested them on a group of our friends, and they were gone in minutes.
 Beware – you and your family will love them so much, they will disappear fast.

 Are chicken wings keto?

-Chicken wings are most defiantly a keto-friendly dish and can be eaten on the Keto diet, Carb value in chicken wings are naturally low, so you can enjoy your favorite chick wing treat when on the keto diet. however, you need to prepare these homemade chicken wings in the right way — follow our recipe to find out how the best keto wings!
+Chicken wings are most definitely a keto-friendly dish and can be eaten on the Keto diet, Carb value in chicken wings are naturally low, so you can enjoy your favorite chick wing treat when on the keto diet. however, you need to prepare these homemade chicken wings in the right way — follow our crispy chicken wings recipe to find out how to make the best low carb keto wings!